jmrphy/media_politics/README.md

 ["Jesse Helms, John McCain and the Mark of the White Hands", John Nichols, *The Nation*, 2008](http://www.thenation.com/blog/jesse-helms-john-mccain-and-mark-white-hands)

-#### Part III.
-Mass media in poor and middle-income states

-Week 10.
+##### Week 10.
 Do the internet and social media lead to revolution against authoritarian regimes?

 *Statement of Subcomandante Marcos to the NYC Freeing the Media Teach-In*, Subcomandante Marcos of the EZLN, 1997, 9:25 min.